brjdenis/VarianESAPI-EQD2Converter/README.md

 * (12.11.2021) Added the preview window.
 * (5.12.2021) Changed the script completely, following the suggestion by @Kiragroh.
 Now exporting and importing the dose matrix is not needed, everything is done in Eclipse.
+* (6.1.2022)
+	* Fixed the display of contours in Preview for orientations other than HFS.
+	* Fixed the calculation of image slice in Preview.
+	* Added Help.
+	* Added the option of inverting colors on DVH.
+	* Added a dialog window where the user can input plan name.
+	* Added the waiting window.
+	* Introduced a third scaling factor that is used to fix raw pixel values in the verification plan.

 ## Important note